The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 Flexibility

 Support for basic to advanced integrations is what these tools are made for.
-So the more flexible the solution, the more the possibility of assimilating it into your ever-growing integration requirements.
+So, the more flexible the solution, the greater the possibility of assimilating it into your ever-growing integration requirements.
 This acknowledges the fact that businesses grow and so do integration requirements.

 Another aspect to consider is the kind of users the solution caters to.
-It’s common that the integration is run by business and technical teams, so it should be equally useful to both.
+Commonly, the integration is run by business and technical teams, so it should be equally useful to both.

 Reliability